sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 8**

-A few options could be:

-* Test your DAO sending queries to a real database.
-It is not that useful to simulate the database, so you should insert the desired parameter values directly in the database.
-* Aim for Code coverage for the SQL queries.
-They consist of predicates that could be split in the CFG, and in this case you could aim for branch/condition coverage.

-Side note: Avoid flakyness, since it is easy to have the database in an unexpected state, and do not forget to clean up the database before the test case.
+We would suggest you to test your DAOs together with a real database.
+In other words, an integration test.
+As the sole purpose of this class is to communicate with the database, it would not that useful to simulate the database itself.
+Integration tests like that commonly insert elements to the database and later check whether the SQL query returns back the expect ones.
+Developers should pay extra attention to avoid test flakyness, since it is easy to have the database in an unexpected state.

+The tester might also think of coverage criteria for SQL queries and aim for branch/condition covearge.
+After all, SQL queries consist of predicates that can be exercised, similar to branches in normal code.

+We discuss more about testing SQL queries in the _database testing_ chapter.

 ## Test doubles